Skip to content

 Note

-Strips can not be SID triggered from Holding Point to Runway.
+Strips can not be SID triggered from Holding Point to Runway, to prevent accidental placement onto the runway.

 Control Bar